-Illinois State University (ISU) is located in the town of Normal, about 130 miles southwest of Chicago.
-Undergraduates at Illinois State can choose from dozens of degrees, and master’s students can major in many fields as well, including business, education, and social sciences and humanities.
-First year students at ISU can take the Learning in Communities seminar, allowing them to attend one of their first college courses in small groups with their peers and learn about each other and the university.
+Illinois State University is located in the town of Normal, about 130 miles southwest of Chicago.
+Undergraduates at Illinois State can choose from dozens of degrees, and master's students can major in many fields as well, including business, education, and social sciences and humanities.
+First-year students at ISU can sign up for the Learning in Communities seminar, which allows them to take one of their first colleges courses with a small group of peers and learn about their fellow students and the university.

-ISU students can also join more than 300 student organizations, write for the Vidette student newspaper, or play an intramural sport.
+ISU students can also join more than 300 student organizations, write for the Vidette student newspaper or play an intramural sport.
 More competitive athletes can try out for one of the many Illinois State Redbirds varsity sports teams, which compete in the NCAA Division I Missouri Valley Conference.
-ISU students can also spend their free time checking out the parks, golf course, and museum in Normal, or by attending one of ISU’s many School of Theatre productions.
-A few of Illinois State’s notable alumni performed in these productions and went on to become famous television actors, such as Jane Lynch, who stars in Glee, and Laurie Metcalf, who appeared in Roseanne.
+ISU students can also spend their free time checking out the parks, golf course and museum in Normal, or attending one of ISU’s many School of Theatre productions.
+A few of Illinois State's notable alumni performed in these productions and went on to become famous television actors, including Jane Lynch, who stars in "Glee," and Laurie Metcalf, who appeared in "Roseanne."

 |School mission and unique qualities (as provided by the school):|